POOL PROBLEM SOLVER

 Expansion Joints & Mastic

-Failed mastic around pool perimeter allows water to escape
+Failed mastic around the pool perimeter can let water enter the coping/deck area

 Professional mastic replacementProfessional Required